xsf/xmpp.org/content/blog/2023-03-05-newsletter.md

 categories: ['Newsletter']
 ---

 Welcome to the XMPP Newsletter, great to have you here again!
 This issue covers the month of February 2023.
 Many thanks to all our readers and all contributors!

 Like this newsletter, many projects and their efforts in the XMPP community are a result of people’s voluntary work.
 If you are happy with the services and software you may be using, please consider saying thanks or help these projects!
 Interested in supporting the Newsletter team?
-Read more at the bottom.
+Read more [at the bottom](#help-us-to-build-the-newsletter).

 ## XSF Announcements

-If you are interested in becoming an XSF member, the [listings are open until 19th February 2023](https://wiki.xmpp.org/web/Membership_Applications_Q1_2023).
+### XMPP and Google Summer of Code 2023
+The XSF has been [accepted again as hosting organisation at the GSoC 2023](https://xmpp.org/2023/02/xmpp-at-google-summer-of-code-2023/) !

+{{< figure src="/images/logos/gsoc-2023-logo.svg" caption="XSF and Google Summer of Code 2023" >}}

+### xmpp.org got a new software section
+Looking for XMPP software, i.e. clients, servers, libraries, components, and tools?
+Check out [xmpp.org](https://xmpp.org/)'s new [software section](https://xmpp.org/software/), which lets you filter software by your own criteria.
+Looking for a client which works on Android and supports audio/video calls?
+Looking for a library that supports [XEP-0461: Message Replies](https://xmpp.org/extensions/xep-0461.html)?
+Just apply the filter and see what you get!

+{{< figure src="/images/newsletter/2023-03-05/xmpp-software-section.png" caption="xmpp.org's new software section" >}}

 ### XSF fiscal hosting projects